Do I call these Gyoza’s or Potstickers or Peking Ravioli?

 That last one is a joke.

 Are Potstickers and Gyoza’s the same thing?
 Are they different?
-I’ve always thought they were the exact same thing and it was just American’s calling them potstickers for the laugh.
+I’ve always thought that they were the exact same thing and it was just American’s calling them potstickers for the laugh.

 I did my research and here’s what I’ve found, be ready to have all